-Programmatically and systematically build students' skills in setting learning goals, managing their learning, and pursuing their goals by charting progress on coursework and towards their postsecondary goals; inform and engage families in planning and supporting their students' education goals; provide students and their families with a full explanation of assessment results and interest inventories to help them make the best decisions; tap community resources and expertise to expand students' understanding of potential careers and education options.
+Programmatically and systematically build students' skills in setting learning goals, managing their learning, and pursuing their goals by charting progress on coursework and toward their postsecondary goals; inform and engage families in planning and supporting their children's education goals; provide students and their families with a full explanation of assessment results and interest inventories to help them make the best decisions; tap community resources and expertise to expand students' understanding of potential careers and education options.

-Scheduling family and community meetings to review student work (4.3.10)
+Scheduling Family and Community Meetings to Review Student Work (4.3.10)

-Our school works with family and community groups to determine the best time and location for public meetings, and provides transportation and childcare to increase attendance
+Our school works with family and community groups to determine the best time and location for public meetings and provides transportation and childcare to increase attendance.